Scarborough Port of Call

 Shopping

-Scarborough market is famous for its leather goods, while Morshead Plaza has got a great range of local sauces and spices.
-Store Bay's 35-booth Craft Market is a great place for shell jewellery and other local knick-knacks.
+Scarborough Market is celebrated for its leather goods, while Morshead Plaza has got a great range of local sauces and spices.
+Store Bay's Craft Market is a great place for shell jewellery and other local knick-knacks.

 Best Buy